mfkiwl/SDR-R/README.md

 __hw__

-Files for all files related to hardware
+Directory for all files related to hardware

 __sw-src/__